SugarD-x/Clevertype/README.md

 An extensive Javascript/Typescript wrapper for the cleverbot API

-#### Note: Unfortunately as of April 2018, a free trial key is no longer being offered.
-You can follow [this link](https://www.cleverbot.com/api/#abovetitle) to purchase a paid package instead.
+Get your Cleverbot API key [here](https://www.cleverbot.com/api/product/api-5k-free-trial/)

+#### Note: Only the first 5000 requests are free, you will be required to purchase a subscription or extra API calls later.

 # Example
 ## Get started in just a few lines